 The Blue Lagoon

-The Blue Lagoon is located on a 800-year-old lava field on the Reykjanes Peninsula and is so popular reservations are required.
+The Blue Lagoon is located on an 800-year-old lava field on the Reykjanes Peninsula and is so popular reservations are required.
 The water, a combination of fresh and seawater from the nearby geothermal plant, is about 98 degrees, slightly cooler than your average hot tub.
-There are grottoes, steam rooms and an on-site restaurant, so spending at least a half day at the lagoon is recommented.
+There are grottoes, steam rooms and an on-site restaurant, so spending at least a half day at the lagoon is recommended.
+If you are traveling with your family, you can easily spend a full day at the Blue Lagoon with your kids.

 The Secret Lagoon